atulsubedi/pokemon-find/README.md

 A small project for self learning.

-This will take a csv file from the terminal and allows you to fetch the data that will be presented in the terminal screen.
+This will take a csv file that contain Name and Type of pokemon from the terminal and allows you to fetch the pokenomn names of your desired Type.